Alternate Blood Hunter

 18th-level Order of Salt & Iron feature

 You can sacrifice your own vitality to resist the grasp of death.
-When you would fall to 0 hit points but are not killed outright, you can choose to reduce your maximum hit points by one roll of your Rite Die, and fall to 1 hit point instead.
+When you would fall to 0 hit points but are not killed outright, you can make a special Vital Sacrifice that only reduces your maximum hit points, and fall to 1 hit point instead.

 Spectral Mastery